 - Creditor error: If you don’t owe the money, you can fight the levy and prevent the creditor from moving forward.
 That approach could work if you already paid the debt, or if the amount is incorrect.

-- Identity theft: If you’re a victim of identity theft, you can show that you never received the funds.
+- Identity theft: If you’re a victim of identity theft, you can show that someone other than you received the funds.

 - Old debt: If the statute of limitations has passed, your creditor might not have the authority to collect from your account, but it may depend on where you live, the law of the state named in the credit agreement, the type of debt, and other factors.

-- No notification: If your creditor did not notify you of any legal actions, you were not properly and legally served, and it may be possible to stop any future legal action against you.
+- No notification: If your creditor did not notify you of any legal actions—you were not properly and legally served—it may be possible to stop any future legal action against you.

 - Bankruptcy: Filing bankruptcy might stop the process, at least temporarily.

 The source of funds also matters.
 Depending on how you got the money in your account, it might not be available to creditors.
 Your bank is supposed to figure out if your account balance contains protected funds, but things can get complicated if you have deposits from several different sources.
 Special treatment applies to: